drkthng/blog-v3/_posts/2016-09-26-ways-to-customize-company-website.md

 Running a quick test with The [**W3C Markup Validation**](https://validator.w3.org/){: rel="nofollow" target="_blank"} is one of the top things to do to ensure that your website script doesn’t have any errors.
 Even if it does, it provides the lines where the errors are located and small tips on how to fix those errors.
 It is best for a web page to have a minimum to 0 errors on a website script.

 Use these above 14 tips to customize your web design and don’t forget to do a W3C Markup Validation after you’re done designing!
+{: .y}

 This Article is written by **Andy** from <a target="_blank" href="http://www.ntwdesigns.com/">http://www.ntwdesigns.com/</a>